 The Breville Infuser Espresso (BES840XL) is an automatic espresso machine designed for domestic use.
 It features an integrated stainless steel water coil and PID temperature control, which ensures a stable temperature during extraction.
 For optimal flavor, the extraction process also includes a low-pressure pre-infusion stage, which can be manually controlled.
 The Breville Infuser is a compact unit that comes with a 360-degree swivel action steam wand for heating and frothing milk, and a separate hot water dispenser.
-The Infuser replaces the Breville Die Cast BES830XL Programmable Espresso Machine and it does represent an improvement.
-In fact, this is one of the best espresso machines in it price range on the market.
+The Infuser replaces the Breville Die-Cast BES830XL Programmable Espresso Machine and it does represent an improvement.
+In fact, this is one of the best espresso machines in its price range on the market.

-Some Features of the Breville Infuser Espresso:
+Some features of the Breville Infuser Espresso:

 The Breville Infuser Espresso (BES840XL) comes with: